revalgovender/cv/README.md

 *Feb 2019 - Feb 2023 (4y), Remote*

-- I have created several Python courses/videos on my YouTube channel, StudyStream+
+- I have created several Python courses/videos on my YouTube channel, StudyStream+.
 - My channel was a source of revenue through ads, course sales and sponsorships throughout this period
-- Most noticeable public course is a [GCSE Computer Science Python Course](https://www.youtube.com/watch?v=lv8Tl5lBJC0&t=2s) created for schools and students which covers the entire GCSE Computer Science syllabus
+- Most noticeable public course is a [GCSE Computer Science Python Course](https://www.youtube.com/watch?v=lv8Tl5lBJC0&t=2s) created for schools and students which covers the entire GCSE Computer Science syllabus.
-- The course has been shown in lessons and recommended by teachers in the UK to students as homework or exam preparation
+- The course has been shown in lessons and recommended by teachers in the UK to students as homework or exam preparation.
-- I have also created other Python courses which have been sold exclusively to schools in the UK and South Africa
+- I have also created other Python courses which have been sold exclusively to schools in the UK and South Africa.
-- The channel has gained over 6K subscribers, millions of views, earned thousands of pounds in revenue and helped millions of software engineers and students
+- The channel has gained over 6K subscribers, millions of views, earned thousands of pounds in revenue and helped millions of software engineers and students.

 ## 👨‍💻 PHP and JavaScript Experience (7 years)